lurchmath/lde/docs/ideas.md

 This document records incomplete ideas the Lurch team is keeping in mind for integration into later design plans.

+ * How to handle dependencies in the new design:
+    * Every `OutputStructure` instance knows whether or not it should get exported to dependencies or not.
+For instance, steps of work don't get exported, but declarations of grammar rules, ROIs, and constants would get exported.
+    * A method in the generic `OutputStructure` class called `.export()` would be called on the `OutputTree` root and would just check to see if any of the children of the root have the property mentioned in the previous bullet point (because only the children of the root are accessible to subsequent documents; everything else is inside something else).
+It would return the result as an array.
+    * That array of `OutputTree` nodes would be serialized and packaged up as the data that dependency would export, as a big chunk of JSON.
+    * Any future Lurch document that imported that dependency would represent the dependency using, as you suggest, a single `InputStructure` of type `InputDependency`, with a payload of data that is that big chunk of JSON.
+    * The `.interpret()` routine for `InputDependency` instances is to simply deserialize the `OutpuTree` nodes back from JSON.
+So we are quite literally copying nodes from a dependency document into the documents on which they depend.
  * We have considered a UI with buttons with mathematical names on them, such as Justify (which would let you choose a reason and it would insert it), Cite (which would let you click any premise and it would make the